simon-wh/ps_ripper/README.md

 `Dockerfile` provides a docker image which installs the necessary dependencies for the scripts and automatically clones this repository.
 I use this on my Unraid server to rip my PS1 and PS2 games.

 I currently have this published on Docker Hub as [`sytedev/ps-ripper`](https://hub.docker.com/r/sytedev/ps-ripper).

+To use this docker image, you need the following:

+- Mount your output directory to `/psx` in the container
+- Pass-through your optical drive to the container `--device=/dev/sr0:/dev/sr0`
+- You may need to use priviliged mode `--privileged`
+- Pass-through udev info so that the container can detect if the drive is open/has a disc etc `-v /run/udev:/run/udev:ro`